-Boca Raton is a decidedly white-collar city, with fully 91.54% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Boca Raton is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Boca Raton who work in sales jobs (17.63%), management occupations (16.89%), and office and administrative support (10.02%).
+Boca Raton is a decidedly white-collar city, with fully 92.08% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Boca Raton is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Boca Raton who work in sales jobs (18.14%), management occupations (16.50%), and office and administrative support (9.91%).

 Also of interest is that Boca Raton has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.82% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Boca Raton telecommute to their jobs.
+Overall, about 11.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Boca Raton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 For the size of the city, public transportation in Boca Raton is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Boca Raton, the benefits are reduced air pollution and congestion on the highways.